iloveicedgreentea/GoWatchIt/readme.md

 ## Usage

 ### Web UI
-The web UI is the primary way to configure this application.
+The web UI mainly serves to configure this application.
 It is available at `http://(your-server-ip):9999`

-It will automatically restart the application when you save.

 Each section has an enable/disable toggle.
 If you disable a section, it will not be used.
 For example, if you disable BEQ, it will not load BEQ profiles.
-If you disable MQTT, it will not send MQTT messages.

-### General Usage
-This application will load BEQ profiles automatically when you play something in Plex.
-It will also set volume, lights, and mute/unmute minidsp if you enable those options.
-The application itself is not controlling things like lights but relies on Home Assistant to perform the action via MQTT.
-In theory, you could use any home automation system but Home Assistant is the only one officially supported but anything that can receive MQTT messages should work.
+Options will not be shown if the section is disabled.

+You can also check application logs.
+It will fetch logs on the page automatically.

 ## Home Assistant Quickstart

-### Handlers
+### Endpoints

 `/plexwebhook`

 `/jellyfin`